gesape/AutoStatsQ/README.md

 Latest changes
 -------------
+- data is downsampled to 10 Hz prior to restitution.
+This is necessary in case of high sampling rates to not introduce filtering errors.
 - new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet, but it is a great new test ;-)
 - new simple test for large timing errors (not yet sufficiently tested...)
 - gain test: additional method comparing max A to synthetics